Sanoris/aria-node/docs/plugin_trigger_engine_usage.md

 ### Safety:
 Each plugin execution is wrapped in `try/except` and logs to memory with `log_tagged_memory()`.

+### Signature Verification

+Before a plugin module is executed, its source code is read and validated with `crypto.identity.genome.verify_signature()`.
+If verification fails, the file is moved to `quarantine/` and skipped.
+The quarantine action is logged with `log_tagged_memory` under the `plugin` topic.

 ---

 ## 📡 Memory Matching